wds4/DCoSL/README.md

 ## [DCoSL Core Protocol: DIPs 00 - 99](https://github.com/wds4/DCoSL/tree/main/dips)

-The most important DIPs are DIP-00 and DIP-01.
-The only required DIP is DIP-00.
+A selection of important DIPs is below.
+DIP-00 should be straightforward to implement in many cases.

 - [DIP-00](dips/00.md): there is no preferred or 'correct' list.